paulmohljr/connect-pay/docs/implementationguide.md

 Congratulations, you have successfully used ConnectPay's API.
 The steps above apply to all ConnectPay API's except for the "Create Session Token" API and the "Get Public Key Service" API.
 These APIs do not need the request payload to be encrypted prior to making a call.
 Please repeat steps 1 and 2 for the API below to complete an ACH transaction.

 ### Step 3: Consumer Enrollment
 There are two ways to enroll customers.
 The steps for either enrolling consumers through online bank login or manual enrollment are listed below.
 It is also possible to have both types of enrollment methods as part of the merchant application.

 <!--
 type: tab
 titles: Online Bank Login, Manual Enrollment
 -->

-### Step 3 Option 1: Online Bank Login

 <span style="font-size: 1.25em; color: var(--bs-heading-color)">
 Option 1: Online Bank Login